CLI Reference#

 $ data-morph --start-shape panda --target-shape star

-2. Morph the panda shape into all available target shapes:
+2. Morph the panda shape into all available target shapes distributing the work to as many worker processes as possible:

 3. Morph the cat, dog, and panda shapes into the circle and slant_down shapes: